 The State of New Jersey provides a way for low-income people to get help with their car insurance.
 New Jersey calls this program the Special Auto Insurance Policy (SAIP).
 It’s meant to help those who are at risk of not getting coverage because of a lack of “financial resources.”

 Note that this policy isn’t free.
 It costs $360 upfront or $365 in “two installments.”
-It also doesn’t cover property damage liability or collision and comprehensive insurance.
+It also doesn’t cover property damage liability or collision and comprehensive coverage.
 To be eligible for New Jersey’s policy, you’ll need to enroll for Federal Medicaid with Hospitalization.

 Discounts Will Lower Your Rates